financial details for 2014-2015

 Until all financial obligations are met, registration is not complete and students are not permitted to view their registration on the website.
 Students who are not CLEARED in advance will be permitted to attend classes the first day only.

 Unpaid Student Accounts

 Students who are delinquent in the settlement of any of their accounts with the University forfeit University privileges, including class attendance, board, and room.
-Students whose accounts are not paid in full or otherwise provided for are not issued transcripts or permitted to register for a new semester.
-Diplomas are not issued and no transcripts of credit will be issued until all financial obligations have been cleared.
+Students whose accounts are not paid in full or otherwise provided for are not issued official transcripts or permitted to register for a new semester.
+Diplomas are not issued and no official transcripts of credit will be issued until all financial obligations have been cleared.

 A service charge of 1.5% or $30, whichever is greater, is added to any unpaid balance in the student account as of the last working day of each month.

-Students who officially withdraw from college or who reduce their course credit load (which reduces the tuition to be charged) may be entitled to a refund on the tuition paid for courses dropped, according to the schedule shown below.
+Students who officially withdraw from Huntington or who reduce their course credit load (which reduces the tuition to be charged) may be entitled to a refund on the tuition paid for courses dropped, according to the schedule shown below.
 Before the official beginning of classes, full tuition is refunded.
 For withdrawal after the beginning of classes, the date for any refund is the official date of withdrawal based on whether that official date falls within the specified week or day below.